What is dabbing?

 Types of dabs

-These are extractions made with a solvent or chemical, such as butane or propane.
-They are usually cheaper and easy to produce.
+These concentrates are made with a solvent or chemical, such as butane or propane, in a closed-loop system by licensed technicians.
+Solvents are then purged out of products at the end of the extraction process.
+They are usually cheaper and easy to produce than solventless extracts.

 Shatter is typically gold or amber in color, and is hard and breaks apart like glass.
 This solvent extract is poured out in sheets and usually put in a vacuum oven to purge out residual solvents.

 Making clear, high-quality shatter is difficult—it’s hard to keep it from buttering up and turning opaque.
 Shatter is potent and is one of the more common cannabis extracts on the market.